 The inductance value of the inductor determines its ripple current.
-It is recommended that the peak-to-peak ripple current given by Equation 3 be set to 30-40% of the DC current.
-Inductance values shown in Recommended Operating Conditions are recommended for most applications.
+TI recommends setting the peak-to-peak ripple current given by Equation 3 to 30% to 40% of the DC current.
+Inductance values shown in the Recommended Operating Conditions table are recommended for most applications.
 Inductor DC current can be calculated as